cjchand/openstack-api-availability/README.md

 * No log rotation
 * No timestamps in the logs (yet, will get this soon)
 * Very little defensive code
+* Regarding the pip vs yum config: I opted to not drop one in so it does not potentially interfere with whatever packages your setup uses.
+Perhaps I'll add another flag and var for that, but trying to keep this simple for now.
 * Some of the tests are - to be brutally honest - a bit lame:
 	* Swift: While it exercises the API to a certain extent, the Swift test only gets the info for the account (which does indeed include info on any containers owned by this tenant)
 	* These are intentionally read-only for now, as I have seen that OpenStack can suffer a bit from DB bloat if your're doing CRUD 24/7